abirc0928/Course-Enrolling-System-Django/README.md

 3. **Course-Section System**
    - Prevents duplicate sections from being created within the same course.
-   - Ensures data integrity for courses and sections.

 4. **Teacher Enrollment**
    - Allows teachers to enroll in course sections.